Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 After testing all specimens, calculate the average of the test results for each specimen as the test result for that sample.

-4 Abrasion Resistance Testing for Coated Textiles
+4 Abrasion Resistance Testing in Coated Textiles

 In the textile or fibre material surface or coated with a layer of chemical material, in order to improve the original function of the textile or give it a new function, this is the coating.
 The fabrics processed by coating are coated fabrics.
 Since the processing method and characteristics of coated fabrics are different from those of general fabrics, the testing method of their abrasion resistance is also different from that of general fabrics.
 At present, some relevant domestic and foreign standards on the testing of abrasion resistance of coated fabrics are shown in Table 3-24.

-Table 3-24 Domestic and International Standards
+Table 3-24 Domestic and International Standards for Abrasion Testing in Coated Fabrics

 StandardName of StandardNote